 Dinlersoz, Emin, Henry Hyatt, and Hubert Janicki.
 2017.
 “Who Works for Whom?
 Worker Sorting in a Model of Entrepreneurship with Heterogeneous Labor Markets.”
 U.S. Census Bureau Center for Economic Studies Discussion Paper.

 Hyatt, Henry R., and Tucker S. McElroy.
 2017.
 “Employment Reallocation, Employment, and Earnings: A Vector Autoregression Approach.”
 U.S. Census Bureau Center for Economic Studies Discussion Paper #17-11

 Goetz, Christopher, Henry Hyatt, Erika McEntarfer, and Kristin Sandusky.
-Forthcoming.
+2017.
 “The Promise and Potential of Linked Employer-Employee Data for Entrepreneurship Research.”
 In: Measuring Entrepreneurial Businesses: Current Knowledge and Challenges, John Haltiwanger, Erik Hurst, Javier Miranda, and Antoinette Schoar, ed.
-Chicago: University of Chicago Press.
+Chicago: University of Chicago Press: 433-462.

 Hyatt, Henry, and James Spletzer.
 2014.
 “Hires, Separations, and The Job Tenure Distribution In Administrative Earnings Records.”
 JSM Proceedings 2014, Business and Economics Statistics Section: 98-110.

 Hyatt, Henry, Erika McEntarfer, Kevin McKinney, Stephen Tibbets, and Douglas Walton.
 “Job-to-Job (J2J) Flows: New Labor Market Statistics From Linked Employer-Employee Data.”
 JSM Proceedings 2014, Business and Economics Statistics Section, 231-245.